Skip to content Exit mobile menu

 All candidates selected for interview will be asked to submitted samples of their journalism and sit a short one-hour entrance test.
 You can do this online or in person.
 The entrance test assesses your media skills, creativity, sporting knowledge, sub-editing and writing.

 International students should check our country-specific pages for equivalents.
-If English is not your first language you will need to achieve an IELTS score of 7.0 overall with no less than 7.5 in writing (or equivalent).
+If English is not your first language you will need to achieve an IELTS score of 7.0 overall with no less than 7.5 in writing.

 We now accept IELTS Indicator test results as proof of your English language level.